AGRIF

-The General Alliance against Racism and for Respect for French and Christian Identity (Alliance générale contre le racisme et pour le respect de l'identité française et chrétienne; AGRIF) is a French organization tied to the far-right and Catholic integralism that fights against speech it considers to violate French hate speech laws by being hateful towards Christians or the French people.
+The General Alliance against Racism and for Respect for French and Christian Identity (Alliance générale contre le racisme et pour le respect de l'identité française et chrétienne; AGRIF) is a French organization that fights against speech it considers to violate French hate speech laws by being hateful towards Christians or the French people.
 Recognized as an anti racism organization by the French court system, the organization has brought several cases before court and won a few cases in the Court of Cassation in the 1990s, but has had little legal success more recently.
 On February 14, 2023, the Global Project Against Hate and Extremism (GPAHE) released a report in which it classified l'AGRIF as an "anti-muslim" group.

 Background

 A change to the Law on the Freedom of the Press of 29 July 1881 in 1972 outlawed hate speech and gave anti-racist organizations the right to bring charges in such cases.
 The provision, known as Loi Pleven, was generally understood to protect vulnerable minorities and all cases brought before the Court of Cassation (France) before 1993 involving minorities, but the law was written in race neutral language.